Is Dropshipping Worth It and Profitable In 2021?

 - Create a sitemap and submit it to Google.

 - Include informative and rich product descriptions with your keywords.

 - Use alt tags for all product images.

 - Create content on your site to rank for more keywords and increase traffic.
-This can be a blog or selling guides for instance.

 - Get backlinks to your site from other, high-quality sites.

 These are the basics of SEO, although there is a lot to the practice and its successful implementation.